nanpuhaha/pyduino-mk/README.md

 ```

 ## Realistic Human Typing
+Instead of writing messages as a single keystroke, messages may also be sent as a series of keystrokes.
 One of the extended keyboard functionality provided by PyDuino-MK is human typing emulation.
 This is available through the `type(string)` module.
-By default, the module will type at a rate of 80 wpm with mistakes at 96% accuracy.
+By default, the module will type at a rate of 80 wpm at 96% accuracy.
 If mistakes occur, the Arduino will pause for a brief moment and correct the mistake.
+Mistakes may be disabled for 100% accuracy if desired.

 ```python
 # 80 wpm with 85% accuracy